-Overview of offers in and around Hohenheim
+Overview of provision in and around Hohenheim

 All children in Germany between the ages of 6 and 16 must attend school.